 Laurie has lived in the Bitterroot Valley since moving to Hamilton in the fall of 2014.
 She is a native of Seattle WA with family roots originating in Whitefish, MT.
 She received her Bachelor of Science degree in Communications from the University of Washington.
 Laurie has over 30 years of experience working to develop leaders in the public, private, and non-profit business sector; helping them to improve their abilities to manage and develop their people.
 She believes that this is accomplished by working collaboratively with people and that “none of us is as smart as all of us.”
 She enjoys all aspects of the Performing Arts to include music, dance, opera, symphony, and comedy/plays.
 Laurie is passionate about the Performing Arts and believes that the arts are a vital key to strengthening and unifying our communities through shared experiences and educational opportunities for students of all ages.
 She is honored to be able to contribute to our under-served valley communities by working to bring world-class performing artists to our Hamilton Montana Performing Arts Center.
 Laurie’s spare time is spent exploring her passion for fly-fishing; especially on Rock Creek where she and her husband Marty have had a cabin off the grid for years.
 She also enjoys traveling, skiing, hiking, and cooking.
-Laurie is honored to have the opportunity to work with the Bitterroot Valley and surrounding communities to continue the ongoing incredible legacy of the Bitterroot Performing Arts Council.